youqian/elasticsearch-image/README.md

 - index.image.use_thread_pool is optional.
 - index.version.created is mandatory in settings.
 - add gradle support. (maven no longer use)
+- simplify index and search by remove some parameters.
+- limit no longer use, use pagination `from` and `size` from elastic search instead.
+- remove ImageHashLimitQuery and ImageQuery, this 2 classes possible no longer work (I cound not make it work, also that is possibility not valid anymore for new elastic search version).

 *reindex is needed if using difference version of LIRE.